dart-lang/sdk/tools/testing/browser_README.txt

 Overview:
- These are the instructions to run a wide variety of browser tests using test.dart --component=webdriver or dart/tools/testing/perf_testing/create_graph.py.
-Currently the results of create_graph are uploaded to https://dartperf.googleplex.com/.
+ These are the instructions to run a wide variety of browser tests using test.dart --component=webdriver or dart/tools/testing/perf_testing/run_perf_tests.py.
+Currently the results of run_perf_tests are uploaded to https://dartperf.googleplex.com/.

 ============== Windows Setup ==============